 Estimation of the allowance for expected credit losses on loans to customers is a key area of judgement for the Bank's management.
 Identification of factors of significant credit risk increase and the determination of expected credit losses require significant use of judgment, assumptions and analysis of various factors, including financial and non-financial information by counterparty, macroeconomic projections and assessment of the expected future cash flows on loans to customers, including from the disposal of collateral.
 The use of various models and assumptions can significantly affect the level of allowance for expected credit losses on loans to customers.
 Due to the significance of loans to customers and the complexity of judgments used with regard to expected credit losses in accordance with IFRS 9 Financial Instruments ("IFRS 9"), the estimation of the allowance for expected credit losses was one of the key audit matters.

-Information on expected credit losses on loans to customers and the approach of the Bank's management to assessing allowance for expected credit losses on loans to customers are presented in Note 10 "Loans" to corporate customers, Note 22 "Allowance for expected credit losses", Note 24 "Risk management" and Note 30 "Significant accounting judgments and estimates" to the financial statements.
+Information on expected credit losses on loans to customers and the approach of the Bank's management to assessing allowance for expected credit losses on loans to customers are presented in Note 10 "Loans to corporate customers" to corporate customers, Note 23 "Allowance for expected credit losses", Note 25 "Risk management" and Note 31 "Significant accounting policies" to the financial statements.

 In the course of our audit, we analyzed the methodology for estimating the allowance developed by the Bank in accordance with IFRS 9.
 Our audit procedures included a review of the financial and non-financial information by counterparty, debt servicing, internal credit ratings of counterparties, factors of significant credit risk increase and also a calculation of default probability based on the Bank's methodology, an analysis of macroeconomic projections.
 In the course of our audit procedures we analyzed the expected future cash flows on loans to customers.
 We also assessed information disclosed in the notes to the financial statements with regard to the allowance for expected credit losses on loans to customers.

-Other information included in the 2023 Annual Report
+Other information included in the Annual Report

-Other information consists of the information included in the 2023 Annual Report, other than the financial statements and our auditor's report thereon.
+Other information consists of the information included in the Annual Report other than the financial statements and our auditor's report thereon.
 Management is responsible for the other information.
+The Annual Report is expected to be made available to us after the date of this auditor's report.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+In connection with our audit of the financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

-Responsibilities of management and the Council of International Bank of Economic Co-operation for the financial statements
+Responsibilities of management and the Council of International Bank for Economic Co-operation for the financial statements

-Management is responsible for the preparation and fair presentation of the financial statements in accordance with IFRSs, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with IFRS Accounting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.